mibar3/flying-snakes/README.md

 ***
 ### Theint Hay Thi Maung
--research for all the setup thing with django and PgAdmin -handle data importing and deleteing into the database -create model
+- research for all the setup thing with django and PgAdmin
+- handle data importing and deleteing into the database
+- create model
--dashboard function(for importing the seats data and default users into database) and html -registration function and html
+- dashboard function(for importing the seats data and default users into database) and html
+- registration function and html

 ## Requirements